 The four-hole sequence starting at the 12th is seen as the “Amen Corner” of Baker’s Bay.
 The 12th and 14th are short par fours that should yield birdies (but often don’t) and they’re complemented by the right doglegged 13th, played from the highest point on the Cay, and the par three 15th, where the green nestles close to the Atlantic Ocean shore.

 The eye of Hurricane Dorian made landfall on the Abaco Islands in September 2019 with Baker's Bay on Great Guana Cay taking a direct hit from sustained 185 mph winds.
-The club, course and most properties on Great Guana Cay suffered devastating damage and the rebuilding process continues.
+The club, course and most properties on Great Guana Cay suffered devastating damage.